Buck Showalter

-William Nathaniel "Buck" Showalter III (born May 23, 1956) is an American professional baseball manager for the New York Mets of Major League Baseball (MLB).
-Previously, he served as manager of the New York Yankees (1992–1995), Arizona Diamondbacks (1998–2000), Texas Rangers (2003–2006), and Baltimore Orioles (2010–2018).
-He also is a former professional Minor League Baseball player and television analyst for ESPN and for the YES Network for Yankees telecasts.
+William Nathaniel "Buck" Showalter III (born May 23, 1956) is an American professional baseball manager.
+He served as manager of the New York Yankees (1992–1995), Arizona Diamondbacks (1998–2000), Texas Rangers (2003–2006), Baltimore Orioles (2010–2018) and New York Mets (2022–2023).
+He also is a former professional Minor League Baseball player and television analyst for ESPN and the YES Network.

 Showalter has earned a reputation for building baseball teams into postseason contenders in short periods of time.
 He helped the Yankees rise from the bottom half of the AL East to first place before a players' strike prematurely ended the 1994 campaign.
 Under his watch, the Diamondbacks made their first-ever playoff appearance in only the second year of the team's existence.
-Despite this reputation, Showalter has never appeared in a World Series; ironically, he left both the Yankees and Diamondbacks just prior to seasons when they won the World Series.
-Since Dusty Baker's win in the 2022 World Series, Showalter has become the winningest active manager in MLB to never win a World Series.
-However, in 21 seasons, he has reached the postseason six times, reaching the League Championship Series once.
+Despite this reputation, Showalter has never appeared in a World Series; coincidentally, he left both the Yankees and Diamondbacks just prior to seasons when they won the World Series.
+Since Dusty Baker's win in the 2022 World Series, Showalter has become the winningest active manager in MLB never to win a World Series.
+In 22 seasons, he has reached the postseason six times, reaching the League Championship Series once.

-A three-time American League (AL) and one-time National League (NL) Manager of the Year, he is the third manager to win four Manager of the Year awards, the seventh to win the award in both the American and National Leagues, and the only one to win the award in four different decades.
+A three-time American League (AL) and one-time National League (NL) Manager of the Year, he is the third manager to win four Manager of the Year awards, the seventh to win the award in both the American and National Leagues, and the only one to win the award with four different teams and in four different decades.

 Early life

-Showalter, who was born in DeFuniak Springs, Florida, on May 23, 1956, grew up in nearby Century.
-His father, William Nathaniel Showalter II, served 23 years as a teacher and principal at Century High School, from which the younger Showalter eventually graduated.
+Showalter was born in DeFuniak Springs, Florida, on May 23, 1956, and grew up in nearby Century.
+His father, William Nathaniel Showalter II, served 23 years as a teacher and principal at Century High School, from which the younger Showalter graduated.
 Before becoming a teacher, his father had been a Little All-American fullback in 1940 at Milligan College, and had considered a career in the National Football League with the Pittsburgh Steelers, but chose to become a high school coach instead.

-Playing career
+College career

 Showalter was known as "Nat", and had not acquired the nickname "Buck" prior to turning professional.
 Showalter played college baseball at Chipola Junior College (now Chipola College) in Marianna, Florida, in 1976.
 From there he transferred to Mississippi State University to play for the Mississippi State Bulldogs.

 In 1976, Showalter played collegiate summer baseball in the Cape Cod Baseball League (CCBL) for the Hyannis Mets, where he won the league batting title with a .434 batting average, and was named league MVP.
 In 2002, he was inducted into the CCBL Hall of Fame.

+Showalter was an All-American and set the Mississippi State record for batting average in a season by hitting .459 during the 1977 season.